JM-Weber/James-Weber/docs/teaching.md

 [Back to Home](./)

 During my PhD I taught a range of undergraduate and postgraduate courses and supervised several research students.
-I enjoy teaching and supervising researchers and would be keen to reprise these roles in the future.
+I enjoy teaching and supervising researchers and would be keen to continue these roles in the future.

 ## Undergraduate Teaching
 - **1<sup>st</sup> year Chemistry** - Molecular Structure, Kinetics, Thermodynamics, Organic & Inorganic Chemistry <br /> I supervised 8 undergraduates from Pembroke College for the whole Part IA Chemistry course during the 2018-19 and 2019-20 academic years.